CLM Software Pricing Guide 2026: What Every Tool Actually Costs

 - User-based + customization

-- On-premise option available
+- On-premise option published

-- Free tier legitimately useful
+- Free tier legitimately useful for evaluation

 What's included: